rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-In the third and last step, you have to deal with two edge case which were left out until now.
-First, what should be rendered when nothing is fetched yet?
-And second, what should be rendered when errors occur?
-In order to solve these edge cases, you can use {{% a_blank "conditional rendering" "https://www.robinwieruch.de/conditional-rendering-react/" %}} in React.
+In final step, you have to decide what should be rendered when nothing is fetched yet,and what should be rendered when errors occur.
+To solve these edge cases, you can use {{% a_blank "conditional rendering" "https://www.robinwieruch.de/conditional-rendering-react/" %}} in React.
 For the first edge case, simply check whether an `organization` is present or not.

 {{< highlight javascript "hl_lines=5 13 14 15 16 17" >}}
 class App extends Component {